Kadin-Demarche/kadin-demarche.github.io/content/posts/2025-11-21-we-are-living-through-a-digital-renaissance.md

 ## The "AI Can't Really Think" Argument Is Missing the Point

 Renaissance skeptics said printed books would never replace illuminated manuscripts.
-They were right—printed books were objectively lower quality.
+They were right.
+Printed books were objectively lower quality.
 They looked worse, felt cheaper, had no custom artwork.

 Hand-copied manuscripts had: